 - It was one thing to fire me, but to do it in front of everyone really twisted the knife.

-- It’s completely normal for women to go under the knife for cosmetic surgery after the age of 20 in Hollywood.
+- In Hollywood, it’s completely normal for women to go under the knife for cosmetic surgery after the age of 20.

 knock it off: to stop doing something annoying.
 (Used in spoken English)